gyuguen/panacea-smart-contract/README.md

 How to create a Payment Garantee contract with NFT and exchange tokens.

 ## Creating NFT
-You must go to the panacea-nft path and compile it.
+You must go to the panacea-nft directory and compile it.
 ```shell
 cd panacea-nft
 docker run --rm -v "$(pwd)":/code \